 To get a quick overview of this feature, see the following video: Planning optimization support for priority-based planning in Dynamics 365 Supply Chain Management.

 To use this feature, it must be turned on for your system.
 As of Supply Chain Management version 10.0.32, it's turned on by default.
-Admins can turn this functionality on or off by searching for the Priority driven MRP support for Planning Optimization feature in the Feature management workspace.
+As of Supply Chain Management version 10.0.36, the feature is mandatory and can't be turned off.
+If you're running a version older than 10.0.36, then admins can turn this functionality on or off by searching for the Priority driven MRP support for Planning Optimization feature in the Feature management workspace.